janhove/janhove.github.io/publications.md

 <p>Carlos Pestana, Amelia Lambelet and Jan Vanhove.
 2017.
 Chapter 4: Reading comprehension development in Portuguese heritage speakers in Switzerland (HELASCOT project).
 In Raphael Berthele and Amelia Lambelet (eds.), <a href="http://www.multilingual-matters.com/display.asp?k=9781783099030">Heritage and school language literacy development in migrant children: Interdependence or independence?</a>, pp. 58-82.
 Multilingual Matters.</p>

-<p>Amelia Lambelet, Magalie Desgrippes and Jan Vanhove.
+<p>Magalie Desgrippes, Amelia Lambelet and Jan Vanhove.
 2017.
 Chapter 5: The development of argumentative and narrative writing skills in Portuguese heritage speakers in Switzerland (HELASCOT project).
 In Raphael Berthele and Amelia Lambelet (eds.), <a href="http://www.multilingual-matters.com/display.asp?k=9781783099030">Heritage and school language literacy development in migrant children: Interdependence or independence?</a>, pp. 83-96.
 Multilingual Matters.</p>

 <p>Jan Vanhove and Raphael Berthele.
 2017.
 Chapter 6: Testing the interdependence of languages (HELASCOT project).
 In Raphael Berthele and Amelia Lambelet (eds.), <a href="http://www.multilingual-matters.com/display.asp?k=9781783099030">Heritage and school language literacy development in migrant children: Interdependence or independence?</a>, pp. 97-118.
 Multilingual Matters.</p>